IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 owned-by
 ```

-The Beneficiary Manager shall also support the following prefixes for
+The Beneficiary Manager SHALL also support the following prefixes for
 the `_lastUpdated` parameter: `gt`, `lt`, `ge`, `le`, `sa`, and `eb`.

 ##### 2:3.YY2.4.1.3 Expected Actions